 - Complexity and costs of implementation.
 We will consider the amount of time, resource and complexity required for the Bank and the industry to develop, test and implement the new features.

 - Dependencies among the features.
 We will prioritise the changes that enable other features or unlock industry innovation.

 - External dependencies.
 We will consider how the timing of other major change projects in the UK and globally might affect users’ ability to implement features in RTGS.
 This includes the launch of the New Payments Architecture (NPA).

-We will analyse all responses and publish a feedback summary in late 2022.
+We will analyse all responses and publish a feedback summary in early 2023.
 This will include initial thoughts on how to prioritise the delivery of new features.

 We will then work with industry to start developing more specific delivery plans and timelines for the features that are determined as priorities.

 We are committed to ongoing user engagement.
 Throughout the delivery of the roadmap and beyond, we will work with users to shape our implementation approach and give sufficient advance notice of any upcoming changes.

 - Is your organisation currently a user of RTGS?

 - Is your organisation a direct/settlement participant in a Financial Market Infrastructure?

 - What is your organisation type?